 "I didn't have anything to do with it, Spock.
 Command put me through umpteen levels of lie detectors and had empaths read me, and everything said the same thing: I'm innocent.
 But no one believes that.
 They think I'm hiding something.
 They think I'm that good at lying.
 The others hid the conspiracy.
 So why not me?"

-He moved closer, brushed her hair off her cheek.
+He moved closer and brushed her hair off her cheek.

 She eased his fingers onto the meld points.
 "Please?"

 "You do not understand.
 I melded with Valeris.
 Often.
 We were lovers."
 He took a deep breath.
 "I thought I had all of her at these fingertips, and yet she kept something that important—that evil—hidden from me.
 When I forced the truth from her, I nearly destroyed her.
 I cannot do that to you, too."
 He eased his fingers off her face.
 "I am sorry."

 "She undoubtedly knew you had feelings for me."

 "I probably let that slip.
 But I'd moved on—given up, or whatever you want to call it."

 He turned her, pushing her gently toward the bed.
 "Good night, Christine."